To the page content

 • Colour: Black

-• Includes case and foam windscreen
+• Includes storage bag and foam windscreen

 • Available since January 2026